 We help promote patient safety in outpatient health care facilities around the world

-Knowing that a facility is accredited by AAAASF assures you that extra steps were taken to foster a safe environment for your medical or surgical care.
-Your safety is the primary concern during any medical or surgical procedure.
+Knowing that a facility is accredited by AAAASF assures you that extra steps were taken to foster a safe environment for your medical care.
+Your safety is the primary concern during any medical procedure.

-Whether you are having a minor outpatient medical procedure or a more complex medical surgery, education is the key.
-Find out as much as you can about the procedure, the medical specialists required for the procedure and the facility where you will have the procedure performed.
+Whether you are having a minor outpatient procedure or a more complex surgery, education is the key.
+Educate yourself on the procedure, the medical specialists and the facility where the procedure will be performed.

 Medical or surgical safety is a product of:

 - A qualified physician or medical specialist

 - An appropriate candidate for the procedure

 Most operations are considered elective surgery.
 This means you have time to learn about your operation and to work with your physician in advance.
 Being actively involved with your physician can improve the outcome of your health care.